 If we choose to live our lives with a finite mindset, it means we make our primary purpose to get richer or promoted faster than others.
 To live our lives with an infinite mindset means that we are driven to advance a cause bigger than ourselves.

-I recently discussed these ideas with Bojan Magušić on The Modern .NET Show, framing the conversation around Azure Security.
-We explored how a shared, collaborative approach to security—viewing it as an infinite game rather than a zero-sum competition—is essential for protecting our digital world.
-You can listen to that discussion here: The Infinite Game Meets Azure Security with Bojan Magušić.
+I recently discussed this framing with Bojan Magušić on The Modern .NET Show, in the context of Azure Security.
+The argument we ended up at was that security in particular only makes sense as an infinite game.
+Treating it as a finite one (the audit passed, ship it) is how the breach gets built.
+You can listen to that episode here: The Infinite Game Meets Azure Security with Bojan Magušić.